Swepz/LidarBasedGridMapping/README.md

 This will process the datasets specified in the config.yaml file and generate the occupancy grid map plot occupancy_plot.pdf.

 ## Configuring the Script
 You can modify the config.yaml file to change the behavior of the script.
-The script can be configured with these properties:

-* datasets: Paths to the datasets.
-* prob_occ: The initial probability for each cell in the occupancy grid.
-* laser: Laser configuration including max_range and degrees.
-* map: Map configuration including size and resolution.
-* plot: Plot configuration including animation_speed, lidar_color, lidar_alpha, robot_color and plot_output_filename.

 ## Dataset source